Managed Endpoints API

 Request parameters

 The Managed endpoint API accepts a params object.
-This object will be parsed and then passed into the Managed endpoint Jinja code, where it is available as the params variable.
+This object will be parsed and then passed into the Managed endpoint Jinja code, which is available as the params variable.

 This allows request-specific information to be used in the Jinja template code.
 For example, you could set up the request recommendations from the currently visiting category by passing the category inside the request parameters and then using the category to call the recommendations Jinja accessor.